 Andrew M. Naber

-Andrew is a Scientist in Aptima’s Performance Augmentation Systems Division.
-By training, an Industrial-Organizational Psychologist, his research interests focus primarily on individual and team skill acquisition, performance metrics, leadership, culture, and workforce development.
+By training Andrew is an Industrial-Organizational Psychologist, whose research interests focus primarily on individual and team skill acquisition, performance metrics, leadership, culture, and workforce development.
 A dedicated mixed methodologist, Dr. Naber has designed, led, and executed lab and field research efforts in various roles to improve human-machine systems.

-Andrew holds a B.A. from Gettysburg College, an M.S. in Industrial-Organizational Psychology from Middle Tennessee State University, and a Ph.D. in Industrial-Organizational Psychology from Texas A&M University..
+Andrew holds a Ph.D. in Industrial-Organizational Psychology from Texas A&M University, M.S. in Industrial-Organizational Psychology from Middle Tennessee State University, and B.A. from Gettysburg College.

 Naber, A. M., Payne, S., & Webber, S. S (2018).
 The relative influence of trustor and trustee individual differences on peer assessments of trust.
 Personality and Individual Differences, 128, 62-68.